Course duration: 2 days.

 By the end of this course you will be able to:

-- Overcome the blank screen/page syndrome' and reduce the time it takes to write.
+- Follow a systematic approach to reduce the time it takes to write.

 What will it cover?